 There are two main types of variable rate mortgages, the standard variable rate and the tracker rate.
 A standard variable rate mortgage is determined by your lender.
 While it is often linked to the Bank of England base rate, lenders also have the option to tweak this amount without linking it to the base rate.
 A tracker rate mortgage follows the movements of the Bank of England base rate exactly.

 A tracker rate mortgage will have an index and a margin.
 The Bank of England base rate will be the index while there will also be a fixed margin on top of this.
 This means that your interest payments may be 2% above the Bank of England base rate.
 It’s important to consider the impact a change in your interest rates and mortgage repayments could make to your monthly finances.
+You can see Money Facts for some more detailed information.

 If you are selling your current mortgaged property and buying another property, you may be wondering what will happen to your mortgage.
 When you sell a mortgage property and buy a new one, your lender will use the money from the sale of your current home to pay off the existing mortgage and begin a new mortgage agreement on the new property.